Volkswagen Transporter T1 (Volkswagen Type 2 T1 / VW Bus T1)

 T1A Barndoor Samba 23 window

-Samba is the highest trim level for the type 2 T1, the first production in 1951, marketed for touring the Alps, Switzerland.
-23 windows all around the vehicle, so you can see a full 360-degree panorama on board.
-Additional standard with trim strips along the belt line and a dash clock, small skylight windows on the roof, plus a sunroof if you want to take a breath of fresh air from the mountain or the beach.
+The Samba is the highest caste of the Type 2 T1 models, which were first manufactured in 1951 and marketed for touring in the Alps and Switzerland.
+It features 23 windows that wrap around the entire vehicle, offering a complete 360-degree view.
+Standard features include trim strips along the beltline, a dash clock, and small skylight windows on the roof.
+Moreover, it comes with a sunroof, which provides fresh air and a scenic view of the mountains or the beach.

 T1B Samba 23 window